cutlas62/ESP32_drone/README.md

 | Temperature | 1 kHz | 16 |

 * Store data in global variables and pass them as pointers to their respective functions
-* Calibrate Gyroscope using chip offset registers
+* Calibrate Accelerometer and Gyroscope using chip offset registers
-* Calibrate Accelerometer manually subtracting the offset to measurements (chip registers don't seem to work)

 ## Status